-With Covid restrictions limiting Calgarians’ opportunities to stay active indoors, many families are spending a lot more time outside than usual.
 Even with temperatures dropping, ice skating at an outdoor rink is a fun-filled way to spend an afternoon.
-We’ve rounded up a list of some of our favourite spots to hit the ice, both in Calgary and outside city limits.
+We’ve rounded up a list of some of our favourite spots for skating in Calgary and outside the city limits.

 Bowness Park Lagoon | calgary.ca